ssenmosip/mosip-temp-documentation/FRS-MISP-Self-Service-Portal.md

 ## 1.2 Policies - Create/Read/Update/Delete

 ### A. Create Policy
-Upon receiving a request to create a Policy with input parameters (Policy ID, Policy Name, Policy Description, Policy Json File, IsActive), the system stores the data in database and responds to the source with the required message
+Upon receiving a request to create a Policy with input parameters (Policy ID, Policy Name, Policy Description, Policy Json File, IsActive), the system stores the data in the database and responds to the source with the required message

 1. If the mandatory input parameters are missing, throw the appropriate message
 2. In case of exceptions, system should trigger relevant error messages